Latest

 Who will you pick to guarantee victory against your friends, family, teammates, work colleagues, and the many other experts taking part from all over the globe?

-Your team must consist of 3 back-three players, 2 centres, 1 fly-half, 1 scrum-half, 3 back rows, 2 second-rows, 2 props, and 1 hooker; while your bench player can be from any position.
-It is important to note that you can only select a maximum of 4 players from the same country (with the exception of in Round 4, where you will be able to select 8 players from either side).
+Each player has a different price (based on the player's reputation and likely performance in the game), so you need to manage your budget wisely and work to identify value players.
+Your team must consist of 3 back-three players, 2 centres, 1 fly-half, 1 scrum-half, 3 back rows, 2 second rows, 2 props, and 1 hooker; while your bench player can be from any position.
+It is important to note that you can only select a maximum of 8 players from the same country.
 The auto-pick function is available if you want a quick team before tinkering.

 You will also need to be careful if you have players prone to disciplinary issues, as there are points deductions in place for conceded penalties (-1 pt), yellow cards (-5 pts), and red cards (-8 pts).